Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Introduction

 \subsection{Organization of our paper}

 Our paper proceeds as follows.
 In \cref{sec:model-introduce}, we introduce our adaptive-confidence BCMs and discuss the associated baseline BCMs.
 In \cref{sec:theory}, we give theoretical guarantees for our adaptive-confidence BCMs.
-We describe the specifications for our numerical simulations in \cref{sec:simulations} and the results of our numerical simulations in \cref{sec:results}.
+We describe the specifications of our numerical simulations in \cref{sec:simulations} and the results of our numerical simulations in \cref{sec:results}.
 In \cref{sec:discussion}, we summarize our main results and discuss possible avenues of future work.
-We prove the results of \cref{sec:adaptive-confidenceDW_theorems} in \cref{appendix:proofs}.
-We present additional results of the convergence times and numbers of minor clusters in our numerical simulations in \cref{appendix:convergence_time,appendix:reed_clusters}, respectively.
+In \cref{appendix:proofs} and \cref{appendix:proof_eff_baseline_DW}, we prove the results of \cref{sec:adaptive-confidenceDW_theorems}.
+We present additional numerical results for our adaptive-confidence HK model in \cref{appendix:HK_simulations}, and we present additional numerical results for our adaptive-confidence DW model in \cref{appendix:DW_simulations}.
 Our code and plots are available at \url{https://gitlab.com/graceli1/Adaptive-Confidence-BCM}.